PotionApps/potionx/docs/docs/docs/getting-started.md

 - What is the user for your local Postgres database?
 (Defaults to Postgres)
 - What is the password to your local Postgres database?
 - What email should the default user have?
 > (An email is required to log in.
-It either needs to be the email you use to log in to one of the [social logins](/docs/social.html) we offer, or you can use any email for temporary development login)
+In production the email needs to be the email you use to log in to one of the [social logins](/docs/social.html).
+In development, any email may be used

 This will create a project, install dependencies and run migrations based on the [conventions and code structure here](https://docs.potionapps.com/conventions/overview.html#file-structure).